Couple detained in armed shoplifting incidents

 Tapia's attorney, Douglas Wilbur, questioned the charge of shooting at or from a motor vehicle for his client as police say it was Rousseau who fired the gun.

-He also felt prosecutors were trying to inflate the charges against Tapia with armed robbery rather than shoplifting.
+He also thought prosecutors were trying to inflate the charges against Tapia with armed robbery rather than shoplifting.

 "Either allegation is scary but there's a big difference between the two," he said, adding that Tapia may not be as dangerous as "the state's trying to say he is."